Hamar: Building a city

-The area of the new town and municipality covered an area measuring "400 mål" which is the equivalent to today's 40 ha.
+The area of the new town and municipality covered an area measuring "400 mål", which is the equivalent of today's 40 ha.
 An army engineer, Røyem, drafted the initial plan.
-There would be three thoroughfares, at Strandgata, Torggata, and Grønnegate (the latter the name of a medieval road) and a grid system of streets between them.
+There would be three thoroughfares, at Strandgata, Torggata, and Grønnegate (the latter the name of a medieval road), and a grid system of streets between them.
 The orientation of the town was toward the shore.
 Røyem set aside space for three parks and a public square, and also room for a church just outside the town border.

 There were critics of the plan, pointing out that the terrain was hilly and not suitable for the proposed rigid grid.
 Some adjustments were made, but the plan was largely accepted and is evident in today's Hamar.
 There were also lingering concerns about the town's vulnerability to flooding.

 Construction began as soon as the law passed, in the spring of 1849.
 The first buildings were much like sheds, but there was great enthusiasm, and by the end of 1849, ten buildings were insured in the new town.
 None of these are standing today; the last two were adjacent buildings on Skappelsgate.
-By 1850, there were 31 insured houses, in 1852 there were 42; and in 1853, 56.
-Building slowed down for a few years and then picked up again in 1858, and by the end of 1860 there were a hundred insured houses in the town.
-The shore side properties were obliged to grow gardens, setting the stage for a leafy urban landscape.
+By 1850, there were 31 insured houses; in 1852, there were 42; and in 1853, 56.
+Building slowed down for a few years and then picked up again in 1858, and by the end of 1860, there were a hundred insured houses in the town.
+The shore-side properties were obliged to grow gardens, setting the stage for a leafy urban landscape.

 Roads quickly became a challenge – in some places, it was necessary to ford creeks in the middle of town.
 The road inspector found himself under considerable stress, and it took until 1869 to settle on street names.
 Highways in and out of the city also caused considerable debate, especially regarding how to finance them.

 The first passenger terminal in Hamar was in fact a crag in the lake, from which travelers were rowed into the city.
 In 1850, another pier was built with a two-storey terminal building.
 All this was complicated by the significant seasonal variations in water levels.
-In 1857 a canal was built around a basin that would allow freight ships to access a large warehouse.
+In 1857, a canal was built around a basin that would allow freight ships to access a large warehouse.
 Although the canal and basin still were not deep enough to accommodate passenger steamships, the area became one of the busiest areas in the town and the point around which the harbor was further developed.

 The Diocese of Hamar was established in 1864, and the Hamar Cathedral was consecrated in 1866 and remains a central point in the city.

 A promenade came into being from the harbor area, past the gardens on the shore, and north toward the site of the old town.